Sedona Vacations, Hotels & Lodging

 Sedona Area Indian Ruins

-Photo of Ancient Indian Ruins in Sedona
+Photo of Remote Indian Ruins in Sedona AZSedona Indian Ruins in The Secret Wilderness. © Mike Koopsen

 Sedona is famous for its uniquely beautiful landscape.
 Just mention its name and visions of red rock buttes, rising canyons, shimmering creeks and wilderness areas appear.
 Serene, tranquil and sacred.
 It is no wonder the ancient Sinagua Indians chose this area as home over a thousand years ago.
 They inhabited the Sedona and Flagstaff area until about 1400 when they mysteriously disappeared.